xbeat/Machine-Learning/README.md

 The kernel function in Support Vector Machines enables the transformation of input data into a higher-dimensional feature space without explicitly computing the transformation, known as the "kernel trick".
 This allows SVMs to find nonlinear decision boundaries efficiently.

+## 4 Ways to Test ML Models in Production

+A/B Testing Implementation for ML Models

+A/B testing is a statistical methodology for comparing two ML models by randomly routing production traffic between them.
+This implementation demonstrates how to create a request router that distributes incoming requests between legacy and candidate models with configurable traffic allocation.

 ## Optimizing Neural Network Training with Learning Rate Control

 Learning Rate Control in Neural Networks